 MGAC has reviewed the drawings and documentation in relation to the aforementioned requirements.
-On the basis of the current level of detail, no common access areas are provided within the buildings, and this requirement is not relevant to this development.
+On the basis of the current level of detail all access requirements appear capable of achieving compliance.

 9.3 Car Parking

 The BCA and DDA Premises Standards contain requirements for parking which are applicable to this project.
 These requirements can be summarised as follows: